TalaoDAO/sandbox-doc/docs/source/code_openid.rst

 To make your own verifier, you just need to go to the plateform https://talao.co and to copy the example and configure the landing pasge.

+More secured options are available with an OpenID authorization code flow.

 Example 1 with an "authorization code flow" in Python
 ------------------------------------------------------

-TYpical integration with an application which has a backend.
+This a typical integration with a client-server application.

 We use the flask-pyoic lib , https://flask-pyoidc.readthedocs.io/en/latest/quickstart.html

 Install with pip install Flask-pyoidc==3.11.0

-Parameters for an authorization code flow are :
+This verifier parameters for an authorization code flow are :

 * issuer : https://talao.co/sandbox/op
 * client_id : xgdfdbzwri
 * client_secret : 0b80ec35-1941-11ed-a869-0a1628958560

+Let's see the code.

+NB : you may need to setup ngrok to get the callback if you cannot install it on a internet web server.

 .. code-block:: python